 For TrailSix, I chose to add the newsletter signup form right on the home page.
 Take a look at the font size and short calls to action leading up to the subscription form.
 They tell the subscribers what they are going to get in the newsletter (web development and online marketing strategies) and also what they will be able to achieve by receiving the newsletter (grow your online website).

-Once you create the form in the Newsletter plugin you can add it to any page with the shortcode
+Once you create the form in the Newsletter plugin you can add it to any page using the shortcode.

 Newsletter In Popup

 If you’d rather add your newsletter form to a slide-in on pop-over then check out a plugin called Hustle.